 Many people charged with illegal marijuana possession plead guilty to the charges without fully realizing the far-reaching consequences the conviction may have on their personal and professional life.

-Bucks County Marijuana Possession Defense Lawyer
+Marijuana Possession Lawyer

-I have over a decade of experience providing skilled and aggressive representation to individuals facing marijuana possession charges in Bucks County, Montgomery County, Delaware County, Chester County, and the surrounding Pennsylvania Counties.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

 What is the Government’s Burden of Proof in a Marijuana Possession Case?

-- The accused intended to possess the marijuana
+- You intended to possess the marijuana

 The district attorney will attempt to prove illegal possession of marijuana in 1 of 3 ways.